Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 960 should be a little bit faster than the Radeon R7 260X in general. (explain)
+Memory BandwidthThe GeForce GTX 960, in theory, should perform just a bit faster than the Radeon R7 260X in general. (explain)

-Texel RateThe GeForce GTX 960 should be a small bit (about 17%) better at texture filtering than the Radeon R7 260X. (explain)
+Texel RateThe GeForce GTX 960 should be a little bit (more or less 17%) faster with regards to AF than the Radeon R7 260X. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison